remotemerge/cache-server/README.md

 `--wait`: Define the maximum wait time in seconds after the page has loaded.
 The default is `1` second.

 `--headless`: Launch the Chromium browser in headless mode.
-The default is `true`; set to `false` for non-headless mode.
+The default is `true`; set to `false` to run the browser in non-headless mode, with a visible window.

 For example, to run CacheServer with the customized settings, use the command like below: